Standards assure safe and effective care that is based on current evidence. Standards define good practice and set out expectations for practice.

 • benchmarks.

-Standards and guidance should be presented in the following ways:
+Standards and guidance present in the following ways:

 standards and guidance for nurses